DomoApps/Test-AI-Review/docs/Partner-Developers/Domo-Marketplace/marketplace-submission.md

 &nbsp;

 The app description is one area that is part of the first impression for customers but often lacks valuable information and structure.
-The description piece should give the customer enough information to understand what the app is designed to do for them so they can make a good decision as to whether or not this is the right app for them.
+The description piece should give the customer enough information to understand what the app is designed to do for them so they can make a good decision whether this is the right app for them.

 ## Publishing details
 This section allows you to determine who will be able to find your app and make it easier to search for your app.
 You will need to: